UnknownCelebrity-3717/CollegePractice/README.md

-# This is a practice repository for my college projects in C++ and Java
+# This is a practice repository for my college projects in C++
 Author- Aakarsh Singh